Vaccine reluctance in Eastern Europe brings high COVID cost

 In Ukraine, only 16% of the adult population is fully vaccinated — the second-lowest share in Europe after Armenia’s rate of slightly over 7%.

 Authorities in Ukraine are requiring teachers, government employees and other workers to get fully vaccinated by Nov.
-8 or face a suspension of their pay.
+8 or face a suspension in pay.
 In addition, proof of vaccination or a negative test is now needed to board planes, trains and long-distance buses.

 This has created a booming black market in counterfeit documents.
 Fake vaccination certificates sell for the equivalent of $100-$300.
 There’s even a phony version of the government’s digital app, with bogus certificates already installed, said Mykhailo Fedorov, minister for digital transformation.

-The surgical ward of a hospital in the town of Biliaivka, near the Black Sea port of Odesa, is now treating only coronavirus patients, with 50 of its 52 beds filled.
-Drugs and oxygen are in short supply, and some hospital personnel are leaving their jobs.
+The hospital surgical ward in the town of Biliaivka, near the Black Sea port of Odessa, is now treating only coronavirus patients, with 50 of its 52 beds filled.
+Drugs and oxygen are in short supply.

 The situation looks similar at a 120-bed hospital in the western city of Chernivtsi, where Dr. Olha Kobevko says she has 126 patients in grave condition.

 The current surge seems especially lethal, Kobevko said, with 10-23 patients dying daily at her hospital, compared with fewer than six per day last spring.
-The share of patients in their 30s and 40s has grown considerably, she added.
+The number of COVID-19 patients in their 30s and 40s has grown considerably, she added.

 She blames widespread vaccine skepticism, influenced by social media and religious beliefs.